Way’s Story

 Waylon McCoy was only 6 weeks old when he was abused by someone he should have trusted.
 He came very close to dying.

-So I place my focus instead on Waylon receiving the justice he deserves, and to sharing more of our story and helping others on an even deeper, more personal level.
+There are many difficult days.
+Days that leave me asking “Why him?
+Why my son?
+Why was he hurt this way?”
+The answer never comes, and I’m fully prepared that it never will.
+So I place my focus instead on Waylon receiving the justice he deserves and on sharing our story to help others on an even deeper, more personal level.

-And together our hope is that through Loving Way we will help dissolve barriers and stigmas to show the world that child abuse can happen any time… in any home… in any income bracket… in any racial group.
+I tell Waylon all the time that this never should have happened to him.
+And I tell him that out of this horror and pain comes great purpose, that we will have the honor of helping so many people with our story.
+Together, our hope is that through Loving Way we will help dissolve the barriers and stigmas that keep this issue in the shadows, and show the world that child abuse can happen any time… in any home… in any income bracket… in any racial group.
+Child abuse does NOT discriminate.

 The Loving Way.